Extravehicular activity: Post-Apollo

-Chinese EVA
+By China

 China became the third country to independently carry out an EVA on September 27, 2008, during the Shenzhou 7 mission.
 Chinese taikonaut Zhai Zhigang completed a 22-minute spacewalk wearing the Chinese-developed Feitian space suit, with taikonaut Liu Boming wearing the Russian-derived Orlan space suit assisting him in the process.
 Zhai completely exited the craft, while Liu stood by at the airlock, straddling the portal.

-Since 2021, China has carried out several more extravehicular activities lasting several hours for the construction of the Tiangong space station.
+Since 2021, China has carried out several more EVAs lasting several hours for the construction of the Tiangong space station.
+In December 2024 China's Cai Xuzhe and Song Lingdong set the current record for the longest EVA at 9 hours and six minutes.

+By SpaceX

+American company SpaceX conducted the first private sector-financed EVA on September 12, 2024.
+Entrepreneur Jared Isaacman and SpaceX engineer Sarah Gillis briefly ventured outside a Dragon capsule, for a stand-up EVA (SEVA) during the Polaris Dawn mission to conduct spacesuit mobility testing.
+The other two crew members were exposed to the vacuum of space in the capsule, but did not leave it.
+SpaceX plans to launch at least two more missions involving an EVA, including one that involves SpaceX's still-in-development Starship launch vehicle.